Why innovation is so important

 • Tackling every beach by 2030 – 5 years ahead of target

-• Building trust in our bathing water quality with a commitment to a sampling a monitoring programme
+• Building trust in our bathing water quality with a commitment to a sampling and monitoring programme

 • Taking a ’Green First’ principle for tackling storm overflows